An Evolution Equation Approach to Linear Quantum Field Theory: Introduction

-Quantum Field Theory based on~\eqref{KG} is very simple.
-More interesting, but still linear, is QFT on a curved spacetime in the presence of an external electromagnetic potential $[A^\mu]$ and an external scalar potential $Y$.
-Then, \eqref{KG} needs to be replaced by a more general equation, which we still call the Klein--Gordon equation:

-Note that the most general second-order Hermitian differential operator on scalar functions is of the form $K$.

-One can also ask about various propagators for (\ref{KG1}).
-The answer is rather straightforward in the stationary case, where one can introduce a time variable so that the metric and external potentials do not depend on time.
-It turns out that all the propagators described in~\eqref{pro} have natural generalizations to the stationary case, see e.g.~\cite{derezinski-siemssen:static}.
-The relations~\eqref{two} and the identities~\eqref{iden} still hold.

-What about QFT and its propagators in the generic, possibly non-stationary case?
-It seems that a minimal physically reasonable assumption is that the spacetime should be globally hyperbolic.
-It is well known that under this assumption the forward, backward and Pauli--Jordan propagators (\ref{pro1}), (\ref{pro3}) are still well-defined \cite{bar,derezinski-siemssen:propagators}.
-These propagators play a fundamental role in the Cauchy problem.
-We use the name ``classical propagators'' as the joint name for these three propagators.
-Note that the identity~\eqref{idi1} still holds.
-The main application of classical propagators in QFT is the generalization of the identity~\eqref{two1}: the Pauli--Jordan propagator is responsible for the commutation relations of fields.

-The situation with the other propagators, \eqref{pro2} and~\eqref{pro4}, which we call ``non-classical'', is more complicated.
 In the literature it is often claimed that it makes no sense to ask for distinguished non-classical propagators on generic spacetimes.
-The main message of our paper is that for a large class of non-stationary spacetimes there exist physically relevant distinguished non-classical propagators.
+The main message of our paper disputes this statement.
+We will argue that for a large class of non-stationary spacetimes there exist physically relevant distinguished non-classical propagators.

+We will consider two types of spacetimes. \begin{enumerate} \item the \emph{slab geometry case}, where $M$ can be identified with $[t_-,t_+]\times\Sigma$, where $[t_-,t_+]$ is a finite interval describing time; \item the \emph{unrestricted time case}, where $M$ is a globally hyperbolic spacetime with no boundary, equipped with the Klein--Gordon equation which is \emph{asymptotically stationary} and \emph{stable} in the future and in the past. \end{enumerate}

+By the asymptotic stationarity we will mean that one can identify $M$ with $\mathbb{R}\times\Sigma$ such that $g$, $A$ and $Y$ converge as $t\to\pm\infty$ to limiting values sufficiently fast.
+Often, for simplicity we will just assume that there exists $T>0$ such that for $\pm t>T$ the Klein--Gordon operator is stationary.

+By stability we mean the positivity of the Hamiltonian.
+Thus in Case (2) we assume that for large $t$ the Hamiltonian is positive.

+Case (2) is probably more interesting both physically and mathematically.
+Nevertheless, it is instructive to compare Case (1) with Case (2).